 21. Troy Brown

 Brown played for the team for 15 seasons and was a significant contributor on offense and special teams.
 He was named to the Pro Bowl three times and was a first-team All-Pro selection in 2001.

-Brown’s versatility was his biggest asset.
-He could play wide receiver and punt returner, making him a valuable player on both offense and special teams.
+Brown’s versatility was his biggest asset, as he was a valuable player on both offense and special teams.
 He also had a knack for making big plays in big games, which helped the Patriots win three Super Bowl championships.

 Brown’s contributions to the Patriots cannot be overstated.
 He was an integral part of their dynasty in the early 2000s and remains one of the most beloved players in team history.

 20. Randy Moss

 Moss spent only three full seasons with the Patriots, but his impact on the team was undeniable.
 His 2007 season is arguably the most dominant by any player in football history, regardless of position.
 He caught 23 touchdowns with almost 1500 receiving yards to boot.

 Yes, he wasn’t able to win a Super Bowl with the Patriots, but his impact was immense.
 Moss’ combination of speed, size, and athleticism made him virtually impossible to cover, and he routinely made spectacular catches that seemed impossible.
 His time in New England was a brief but memorable one nonetheless.